approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 ### The Third Party API Setup

 To exemplify the third party API we want to protect access with Approov we will use the https://kutt.it/ URL shorten-er API.
 This API requires an API key, therefore you will need to create [here](https://kutt.it/login) a free account with your email (no credit card needed) in order to get an API Key on the [settings page](https://kutt.it/settings).
-Fill free to use instead one of your third party APIs or even one of your own APIs.
+Feel free to use instead one of your third party APIs or even one of your own APIs.

 After you have generated your API Key on the [settings page](https://kutt.it/settings) it's time to export it to the environment: